textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 But character count is not the most important consideration with respect to whether one uses short-form or long-form notation.
 Indeed, even some short-form constructions of tag architecture are not much shorter than long-form equivalents.
 As the markup in the long-form block above shows, we had to include the `images` container tag in order to use the `image_info` tag too.

-And the character count can change considerably from one given block of markup to another depending on what you’re trying to do.
-We’ve only demonstrated one simple example here.
-There are many other possible situations where your markup blocks in templates or forms could be considerably longer and more complex, and even include the tags from plugins you may have installed.
+And the character count can change considerably from one block of markup to another depending on what you’re aiming to do.
+We’ve only demonstrated one simple example.
+There are many possible situations where your markup blocks in templates or forms could be longer and more complex, and even include tags for plugins you may have installed.

-Instead, what’s most important is your understanding — or that of your client’s, if you’re building a website for them — of the resulting markup, regardless of how it’s written or how long it is.
+More important than character count is your understanding — or that of your client’s, if you’re building a website for them — of the resulting markup, regardless of how markup is written.
 As long as the markup separates content from structure/presentation and you (or the client) understands it, you’re doing well.

 Long-form notation is generally easier for new Textpattern users to get up to speed with, until they’ve become more familiar with the scope of Textpattern tag functionality.
 Advanced users of Textpattern generally prefer the short-form notation because it saves character space.
 But it doesn’t matter either way, as long as the markup is constructed correctly in relation to how Textpattern functions.